 General Data Protection Regulation

-A new General Data Protection Regulation (GDPR) (Regulation (EU) 2016/679), which strengthens and unifies data protection for individuals within the European Union, will come into force on 25 May 2018.
+The General Data Protection Regulation (GDPR) (Regulation (EU) 2016/679), which strengthens and unifies data protection for individuals within the European Union, came into force on 25 May 2018.
 The Regulation has been designed to harmonise data privacy laws across Europe, to protect and empower all citizens' data privacy and to reshape the way organisations across the EU approach data privacy.
-NRS is working in collaboration with our partners in government and other sectors to implement the Regulation and to ensure that all of our policies and operations are compliant with it.
+NRS has worked in collaboration with our partners in government and other sectors to implement the Regulation and to ensure that all of our policies and operations are compliant with it.

 Data Protection in NRS

 NRS regards the fair, lawful, and transparent treatment of personal information as integral to the success of our business operations and to maintaining the confidence of our customers and stakeholders.
 Our commitment to effective data protection is set out in the NRS Data Protection Policy.

 The data controllers for NRS are the Registrar General for Scotland and the Keeper of the Records of Scotland.
 These non-ministerial offices are held by the NRS Chief Executive, who is responsible for ensuring that all collection and processing of personal data within NRS complies with the data protection laws.

 The registration number of the Registrar General for Scotland’s and Keeper of the Records of Scotland’s entry in the ICO Register of data controllers is Z2886501.

 Subject Access Requests

 The DPA and the GDPR give data subjects a legal right to access the personal information NRS holds about them.
 These requests are known as subject access requests and we will process them within one month.
 We will also provide you with information about any processing of your personal data that is being carried out, the retention periods which apply to your personal data, and any rights to rectification, erasure, or restriction of processing that may exist.